uSarvar/Melbourne-Housing-Snapshot/README.md

 # Melbourne-Housing-Snapshot
-Prediction of houses prices in Melbourne.
+Prediction of house prices in Melbourne.